 G. The Board/IC may provide feedback to the CIO and investment consultant, which may require further analysis and a request for revised recommendations for the Board/IC to consider.

 4. Step 4: Approvals

-E. The Board/IC will review the final analyses and recommendations from the CIO and general4 consultant and approveStrategic Asset Allocation Portfolio weights, targets and ranges (maximum - minimum).
-The SAAP shall be updated annually to reflect the current capital market assumptions (CMA) of the Board's general consultant.
-Although this iInvestment Ppolicy Statement will be reviewed annually, any proposed changes to the document (other a. :
+The Board/IC will review the final analyses and recommendations from the CIO and general consultant and approveStrategic Asset Allocation Portfolio weights, targets and ranges (maximum minimum).
+System